Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-creation-of-somnia/the-banished-siblings/chapter-1.md

 Their snouts bumped each other.
 "If this continues, we'll be sucked into the sun soon."

 He looked at Ardex for the first time.
-His voice sounded like a little kid who received a magnificent present: "Super cool!"
+His voice sounded like a little kid who received a magnificent present.

+"Super cool!"

 "That's not cool at all!"
 Ardex grumbled.
 "I already feel awful.
 Hot.
 Sticky.
 That'll be much worse in the sun."